Brehon's Chair: Location

 The monument is located in the townland of Taylorsgrange, and is sometimes known as the Taylor's Grange Dolmen.
-It is situated on a green within a gated housing development on a hillside off the Kellystown Road, in southern Rathfarnham, overlooking Dublin's M50 orbital motorway.
+It is situated on a green within a gated housing development on the Kellystown Road, in southern Rathfarnham, overlooking Dublin's M50 orbital motorway.
 Beyond is College Road, and to the south is Danesmoate House and its residual demesne, owned by Adam Clayton of U2.
 The site is passed by the Little Dargle River, a tributary of the River Dodder.

 Structure and history

 The monument comprises three granite stones, now roughly in the shape of a chair.
 When the ground around the monument was excavated, flint tools were among the artefacts found there.
 As noted above, this stone structure is often mis-described as having been a chair, or a druidic site.
 However, excavation and study has found it to be what remains of a passage tomb, similar, on a small scale, to that of Newgrange and the other Boyne Valley monuments, and also other historical sites in the Dublin Mountains, such as at Mount Venus.
 The two side or portal stones, 2.35 m and 2.7 m high, formed a basic door frame with the third, rear, stone being the door stone.
 There would probably have been a substantial cairn built up behind the major stones.
 When originally built, the tomb may once have been a place of spiritual and ceremonial, and possibly astrological, importance.

 The monument was within the demesne lands of Glynsouthwell or Glen Southwell, now known as Danesmoate House.